 So, you got your credit card statement in the mail and ripped it open, expecting a $0 balance.
 Instead, you find there is a negative balance on your credit card.
 No, this probably isn’t a typo or a rogue negative sign on the bill.
-You are in the rare circumstance where the credit card company owes you money.

 We’ll cover how you can end up with a negative balance, whether the credit card company will pay you back and how it will affect your credit score.
 Here’s what that negative number means.